 but unused from avid batik collectors in Yogyakarta

 .
-Accepting donations of used but clean clothes
+Accepting your donations of gently used clothes

 Artisans give their human touch, slowly and gracefully,

 using age-old techniques.

 .
 Eco-printing with fresh leaves and flowers

 .
 Handpainting using plant dyes

 .
 Old fashion cutting and sewing, and color mixing